chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 **Problem #3:** Just because you use good backup tools does not mean you have a good disaster recovery solution.
 Creating simple but proven/validated disaster recovery systems is difficult.

+**Problem #4:** Disaster recovery strategies that simply rely on machine images or snapshots are not enough.

 ## Why We Love rsync.net

 Here is why we love rsync.net: